Erie Canal: Passenger boats

 Packet boats, serving passengers exclusively, reached speeds of up to 5 mph and ran at much more frequent intervals than the cramped, bumpy stagecoach wagons.
 These boats, measuring up to 78 ft long and 14.5 ft wide, made ingenious use of space, accommodating up to 40 passengers at night and up to three times as many in the daytime.

 The best examples, furnished with carpeted floors, stuffed chairs, and mahogany tables stocked with books and current newspapers, served as sitting rooms during the days.
 At mealtimes, crews transformed the cabin into a dining room.
 Drawing a curtain across the width of the room divided the cabin into ladies' and gentlemen's sleeping quarters at night.
 Pull-down tiered beds folded from the walls, and additional cots could be hung from hooks in the ceiling.
 Some captains hired musicians and held dances.

 Sunday closing debate

 In 1858, the New York State Legislature debated closing the locks of the Erie Canal on Sundays.
-However, George Jeremiah and Dwight Bacheller, two of the bill's opponents, argued that the state had no right to stop canal traffic on the grounds that the Erie Canal and its tributaries had ceased to be wards of the state.
+George Jeremiah and Dwight Bacheller, two of the bill's opponents, argued that the state had no right to stop canal traffic on the grounds that the Erie Canal and its tributaries had ceased to be wards of the state.
 The canal at its inception had been imagined as an extension of nature, an artificial river where there had been none.
 The canal succeeded by sharing more in common with lakes and seas than it had with public roads.
 Jeremiah and Bacheller argued, successfully, that just as it was unthinkable to halt oceangoing navigation on Sunday, so it was with the canal.